-Higgs exotic decays provide unique opportunities probe to a broad class of new physics models [231].
+Higgs exotic decays provide unique opportunities to probe a broad class of new physics models [232].
 Studying the Higgs exotic decay precision would help reveal new physics, especially hidden sector dynamics through this generic Higgs portal.
 The physics we can learn from the Higgs exotic decay program is also complementary to the Higgs coupling precision measurements.
-An survey of lepton collider sensitivities to Higgs exotic decays into final states that are challenging at hadron colliders has been initially carried out in Ref.
-[232], showing the promising sensitivities at lepton colliders.

-As a first attempt, let us focus on two-body Higgs decays into BSM particles, dubbed as X_i , $h \to X_1 X_2$, which are allowed to decay further, up to four-body final states.
+An initial survey of lepton collider sensitivities to Higgs exotic decays into final states that are challenging at hadron colliders has been initially carried out in Ref.
+[233], showing the promising sensitivities at lepton colliders.
+This study focuses on two-body Higgs decays into BSM particles, dubbed as $X_i$ , $h \to X_1 X_2$ , which are allowed to decay further, to up to four-body final states.
 The cascade decay modes are classified into four cases, schematically shown in Fig. 8.4.
-These processes are motivated by a large class of BSM physics, such as singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [231, 233, 232].
+Decays with these topologies are motivated by a large class of BSM physics, such as singlet extensions, two-Higgs-doublet-models, SUSY models, Higgs portals, gauge extensions of the SM [232, 234, 233].